How to Minimize the Appearance of Keloids Without Surgery

 • Ear piercings

-Certain patients are more prone to developing keloids when they undergo scarring, for example, individuals with darker skin tones, such as African Americans, Latinos, and Asians, have a higher likelihood of developing keloids, with a 15% to 20% increased risk.
+Certain patients are more prone to developing keloids when they undergo scarring.
+For example, individuals with darker skin tones, such as African Americans, Latinos, and Asians, have a higher likelihood of developing keloids, with a 15% to 20% increased risk.
 Exploring these causes and your skin type can help in preventing their development.
+Because many common skin injuries—such as chickenpox, acne, and ear piercings—occur early in life, parents often seek specialized advice on treating keloids in toddlers and teenagers.

 The Role of Family History